 Here are three steps you can do to keep your residence safe:

-- Every home with at least one natural gas appliance, connected garage or fireplace needs to have a carbon monoxide alarm.
-You should have an alarm on all levels of your home, on top of the basement and garage.
+- Every home with at least one natural gas heater, adjoined garage or fireplace requires a carbon monoxide alarm.
+You need to have a detector on all levels of your home, on top of the basement and garage.
 You also need to install one inside or outside of all bedrooms.
-Aren’t using a carbon monoxide alarm in your residence?
+Aren’t using a carbon monoxide system in your house?

-Call Comfort Masters Service Experts Heating & Air Conditioning at 847-250-6729 to get one.
-Ask our pros about our economical Wi-Fi carbon monoxide detectors.
+Call Comfort Masters Service Experts at 847-250-6729 to purchase one.
+Ask our technicians about our economical Wi-Fi carbon monoxide detectors.

-- If you presently have a carbon monoxide system, frequently look at or replace the batteries.
-You should check batteries every 90 days, and replace the alarm every three to five years.
+- If you currently have a carbon monoxide system, regularly look at or replace the batteries.
+You should look at batteries every 90 days, and get a new system every three to five years.

-- If your carbon monoxide sensor sounds, leave your home immediately and call 911.
+- If your carbon monoxide detector sounds, leave your home immediately and call 911.

-Protect Your Family with Help from Comfort Masters Service Experts Heating & Air Conditioning
+Protect Your Family with Assistance from Comfort Masters Service Experts

-Carbon monoxide doesn’t have to be scary, and with the right precautions your house can be protected from the toxic gas.
-Take the precautions and call Comfort Masters Service Experts Heating & Air Conditioning at 847-250-6729 to learn more.
+Carbon monoxide doesn’t have to be frightening, and with the right precautions your house can be guarded from the toxic gas.
+Take the precautions and call Service Experts at 847-250-6729 to learn more.